Capoeira Styles Explained: Angola, Regional, Early Street Traditions, and Contemporânea

 Capoeira Angola is often associated with Mestre Pastinha, who codified its rituals, songs, and philosophy in the mid-20th century.
 But Angola is not a single linear stream.
 In Salvador and beyond, Angola has always carried within it the lived practices of the periphery.

 Through mentors like Zeca do Uruguai, Pirró, and Nilton, Mestre Nô absorbed an Angola that never strayed far from the dirt, the edge, and the cunning of street life.
-Even as Angola became systematized, these periphery threads persisted.
+Even as Angola took on more systematized forms, the periphery threads remained a vital current..
 At Capoeira Angola Palmares, we emphasize this connection: when we play, we carry the energy of the streets, the lessons of survival, and the spirit of malícia born in Salvador’s neighborhoods of the periphery.

 Capoeira Regional: Legitimacy and Structure